py5coding/py5book/content/hybrid_programming.md

    * Create an environment variable `PY5_JARS` that points to a directory with jar files
 2. Import the Java libraries with the `import` command **after** importing py5.
 Importing py5 will also start the JVM.
 Jars cannot be added after the JVM is started.

-A simple example might look like this:
+An example might look like this:

 ```python
 from pathlib import Path